OpenSourceEconomics/respy/development/respy_notes.rst

 - dist_econ_paras and dist_optim_paras shares most of the logic and just has different return types.
 It is not clear from the names what the difference is.
 I would suggest one public function with a switch (target='dict'; target='tuple') and potentially two private functions for the implementation.
+- get_optim_paras should be closer to the previous two functions and not hardcode the parsing information.

 evaluate_python